fabseren/consumer_complaints/README.md

 + gensim_lda_topics.csv: Topics extracted using Gensim LDA.
 + gensim_lda_topics.png: Plot of Gensim LDA topics.
 + coherence_scores.png: Plot of coherence scores to determine the optimal number of topics.

+## Note
+Due to the massive amount of data contained in the consumer_complaints.csv file, the keyBERT keywords extraction and the coherence score are calculated just on a random 1% sample of the dataset.
+To adjust the percentage of the utilised sample according to your available computation power, modify line 56 for keyBERT extraction and line 175 for the coherence score calculation.